edmundhung/conform/docs/tutorial.md

 # Tutorial

-In this tutoiral, we will start with a basic contact form built with just Remix and Zod.
+In this tutorial, we will start with a basic contact form built with just Remix and Zod.
 Then, we will show you how to enhance it using Conform.

 ## Installation